 The power amp is what takes the signal from the preamp and amplifies it to drive the speakers.
 This is where a lot of the magic happens in terms of getting your tone.
 The power amp also has some control over your final sound.

 The power section usually has 2 – 4 controls, depending on the size and type of amplifier.
 The most common are:

 - Resonance or Depth

 These controls will be different based on the type of amplifier that you have.
-Solid-state amplifiers might have different controls than tube models, depending on brand and model.
+Solid-state amplifiers might have different controls when compared to others.

 The presence control is used to add or remove high frequencies from the sound of your amplifier.
 This is normally done with signals of the opposite polarity, called negative feedback.

-These signals are sent from the speaker output to another area in your amp that can then tailor the sound based on your presence control setting.
+These signals are sent from the speaker output to another circuit in your amp.
+A circuit designed to tailor the sound based on your presence control setting.

 This control can be very helpful and is normally found in the power section of the amp circuit.

 The resonance or depth control works similarly to the presence.
 But with this control, it’s the low frequencies that are adjusted.
 This can be very powerful and add some serious thump to your guitar amplifier’s sound.

 If at any point you feel like your tone is a bit thin, try adjusting your depth control.
 Take advantage of what it has to offer.